 Substance-affected infant.

-There is evidence (e.g., self-disclosure, positive test, DWI, witness statements) that the mother misused alcohol or prescription drugs or used illicit substances during pregnancy AND this has created imminent danger to the infant.
+There is evidence (e.g., self-disclosure, positive test, DWI, witness statements) that the mother misused alcohol or prescription drugs or used illicit substances during pregnancy, which has created an imminent danger to the infant.
 Imminent danger includes: